digitalronin/defi-stake-yield-brownie/README.md

 # Brownie DeFi Stake/Yield Demo

-This is my version of the "full stack" (i.e. front-end and back-end) DeFi stake/yield project from lesson 13 of this [course] course at [freeCodeCamp].
+This is my version of the "full stack" (i.e. front-end and back-end) DeFi stake/yield project from lesson 13 of this [course] at [freeCodeCamp].

 My code and tests are a little different from those in the course, but the overall results should be the same.